-While in the past Stoke Newington used to be one of the bad areas in London, where you wouldn't spend your free time, after the nineties, after all the restaurants, boutiques and delis started popping up Stoke Newington became one of the best areas in North London.
-Stokie (the informal name for Stoke Newington) is generally recognized as the N16 postcode area, although N16 includes also Stamford Hill and Shacklewell).
+In the past, Stoke Newington used to be one of the bad areas in London, where you wouldn't spend your free time.
+But after the nineties, when all the restaurants, boutiques and delis started popping up, living in Stoke Newington became prefered over other areas in North London.
+Stokie (the informal name for Stoke Newington) is generally recognized as the N16 postcode area, although N16 also includes Stamford Hill and Shacklewell).

 Overall - if you are thinking about hiring a removals service to move to Stoke Newington - you didn't make a bad choice.

-Although Stoke Newington undergone major gentrification in the 90's, it's still one of the most multicultural areas in London with just above 40% Brits living there.
+Although Stoke Newington underwent major gentrification in the '90s, it's still one of the most multicultural areas in London, with just above 40% Brits living there.
 Some of the biggest immigrant communities are the Irish, Turkish, Asian, Afro-Caribbean and Jewish.
 New communities also emerge with the time, as Polish and Somali's.

 With its own Literary Festival, held in June, Stoke Newington is a great place to catch up with the mix of cultures in the area.